 If you are interested in taking the next steps toward building a metal home, you may be surprised by just how easy and affordable it is to get started.
 There are a number of brands offering metal home floor plans and prefab steel home kits for sale.
 Some of these include General Steel, Morton Buildings and Blu Homes.

-On these companies’ websites, you can shop existing floor plans and view examples of finished homes.
-You can also look at current real estate listings for residential metal homes or get a quote for a custom build online at MetalBuildingHomes.org.
+On these companies’ websites, you can shop for existing floor plans and view examples of finished homes.
+You can also look at current real estate listings for residential metal barndominiums or get a quote for a custom build online at MetalBuildingHomes.org.
 Many of these plans can be personalized with a range of features to fit your needs.
 You can also commission a metal home building company to come up with a custom floor plan for you from scratch.

 Companies like these will not only sell you metal building home plans but can also construct your house for you.
 If you prefer, you can simply purchase the plans and handle the construction of your home on your own.